Report Viewer

 |

-Each of the scoring criteria for each region are scored from 0 to 4.
+Scoring: The scoring criteria for each of the 8 body regions are scored on an ordinal severity scale from 0 to 4.
 The maximum total score is 32, calculated by summation of the region scores.
-Assess the patient for dystonia in each of the following regions: eyes, mouth, neck, trunk, each upper and lower extremity (8 body regions).

 |